Small Language Models can Outperform Humans in Short Creative Writing: A Study Comparing SLMs with Humans and LLMs: Additional Statistical Analysis

 With respect to random effects, the variability of the intercept across subjects and synopses are $0.21$ and $0.18$, respectively.
 The interactions $subject \times SLM$ and $synopsis \times SLM$ in the random effects capture how much subjects’ and synopsis effects deviate from the population of SLM; they are not too large considering that we are on a scale of 0 to 4.

-In conclusion, the results of the first linear mixed effect model show that subject attributes (age, language and gender) do not have a significant impact in the responses.
+In conclusion, the results of the first linear mixed effect model show that subject attributes (age, educational background, and language) do not have a significant impact in the responses.
 The second model confirms the significance results obtained with the Wilcoxon signed-rank test in the body of the article.